Social Bias in Popular Question-Answering Benchmarks: Related Works

-Transparent documentation practices of datasets, including their biases and limitations, have been promoted as an important measure to prevent harmful outcomes~\citep{bender2018data,stoyanovich2019nutritional,gebru2021datasheets}, i.a., by facilitating more informed decisions by dataset creators and users~\citep{gebru2021datasheets}.
-Yet, improvements are a long time coming and the lack of transparency and consistency in documentation continues to be subject to criticism~\citep{geiger2020garbage}. \citet{reuel2024betterbench}, recently proposed a structured AI benchmark assessment with criteria addressing aspects of design, implementation, documentation, maintenance, and retirement.
-They applied this schema to 24 foundation and non-foundation model benchmarks, covering natural language processing (NLP), agentic and ethical behavior benchmarks and found overall low levels of reproducibility and interpretability.
-MMLU scores lowest in their overall assessment.
-Our work sits in the same category but targets a social bias-related appraisal of benchmarks.
-Researchers in the area of algorithmic bias research have been investigating the biases of \textit{bias benchmarks}, like BBQ~\citep{powere2024statistical,parrish-etal-2022-bbq}, BOLD and SAGED~\citep{demchak2024assessing, bold, saged}.
-However, to the best of our knowledge, our work is the first to provide a large-scale bias analysis of \textit{downstream task benchmarks}.
+~\citet{bowman2021what} demand that benchmarks should be designed to \textit{favor} models that are unbiased and to reveal potentially harmful behaviors.
+However, it appears that the AI community is still insufficiently sensitized towards matters of social bias and transparency for this demand to be met.
+Transparent documentation practices of datasets, including their biases and limitations, have been promoted as a measure to prevent harmful outcomes~\citep{bender2018data,stoyanovich2019nutritional,gebru2021datasheets}, i.a., by facilitating more informed decisions by dataset creators and users~\citep{gebru2021datasheets}.
+Yet, improvements are a long time coming and the lack of transparency and consistency in documentation continues to be subject to criticism~\citep{geiger2020garbage}.
+In a structured AI benchmark assessment, \citet{reuel2024betterbench} evaluated aspects of design, implementation, documentation, maintenance, and retirement for 24 foundation and non-foundation model benchmarks; including natural language processing (NLP), agentic and ethical behavior benchmarks.
+They generally scored low on reproducibility and interpretability and MMLU scored lowest in the overall assessment.
+Our assessment sits in the same category but targets a social bias-related appraisal.
+A few works exist that investigate the biases of \textit{bias} benchmarks, like BBQ~\citep{powere2024statistical,parrish-etal-2022-bbq}, BOLD and SAGED~\citep{demchak2024assessing, bold, saged}.
+However, to the best of our knowledge, our work is the first to provide a large-scale bias analysis of \textit{downstream task} benchmarks.
+Therefore, the work presented here is the first to show empirically what \citet{bowman2021what} and \citet{raji2021ai} have warned about on a theoretical level.